dvingo/my-clj-utils/README.md

 # Deploy notes for clojars

-1. Update the version of the maven package in pom.xml.
+1. Update the version of the maven package in pom.xml - and git commit it.
 2. Build the jar
    make
 3. CLOJARS_USERNAME='' CLOJARS_PASSWORD='deploy_token' clojure -A:deploy